redsh4de/monero-site/src/content/moneropedia/en/mnemonicseed.md

 ---
-summary: 'a 13 or 25 word phrase used to backup a Monero account, available in a number of languages'
+summary: "a 13 or 25 word phrase used to backup a Monero account, available in a number of languages"
 title: Mnemonic Seed
 terms: ["mnemonic-seed", "mnemonic"]
 ---